 Yes, this means you need to interact with other people like you!
 I’ve met some amazing baristas who are the life of the party, and then I’ve met some baristas who, well, seem like they need to start drinking what they’re serving.
 Guys, we can’t improve in a vacuum.
 Other humans are our motivation, our resources, and our friends.
 Their perspectives help us learn; their passion can fuel ours.

 Surround yourself with other baristas and coffee lovers.
 Get involved in local coffee tasting evenings.
 Volunteer your time at the local barista competitions—or compete!
 Nothing like this around you?
-Gather a group of friends and start something yourself.
+Gather a group of friends with similar barista career goals as you.

 Hanging out and having fun.
 Credit: @manmakecoffee & @carolinesau